mfaraz777/Simple_HTML_Project/README.md

 # Simple_HTML_Project
-This is a simple HTML page
+This is a simple HTML page.
+No CSS used.